GeminiNinth/rect_graph_connector/refactoring_plan_progress.md

 ## Conclusion

-The refactoring is making good progress, with the model layer complete and the rendering system mostly implemented.
-The event handling system has been designed and implemented, but needs to be integrated with the CanvasView class.
-The next steps are to complete the integration and test the new system.
+The refactoring is making good progress, with significant improvements to the code organization and structure.
+The EditModeController has been consolidated and improved with helper classes, making the code more maintainable and easier to understand.
+The next steps are to complete the integration of the input handling system with the CanvasView class and test the new system.